janluke/cloup/CONTRIBUTING.rst

    * - Command
      - Purpose
    * - ``task qa``
-     - Run lint first, then type checking, tests, and documentation using the primary environments.
+     - Run lint and formatting checks first, then type checking, tests, and documentation using the primary environments.
    * - ``task qa:all``
-     - Run lint and documentation checks plus typing and tests in every test environment.
+     - Run lint, formatting, and documentation checks plus typing and tests in every test environment.

 Use ``task qa`` during routine development and ``task qa:all`` before opening or updating a pull request.